samiulengineer/flood_water_mapping_segmentation/README.md

     --weights True \
 ```

-* **Patchify**: In this experiment we take a threshold value (19%) of water class and remove the patch images for each chip that are less than threshold value.
+* **Patchify (PHR-CB)**: In this experiment we take a threshold value (19%) of water class and remove the patch images for each chip that are less than threshold value.

 ```
 python train.py --root_dir YOUR_ROOT_DIR \